No taxation without representation: Prior to the American Revolution

-The English Parliament had controlled colonial trade and taxed imports and exports since 1660.
+Since 1660, the English Parliament had exercised control over colonial trade and imposed taxes on imports and exports.
 By the 1760s, the Americans were being deprived of a historic right.
 The English Bill of Rights 1689 had forbidden the imposition of taxes without the consent of Parliament.
 Since the colonists had no representation in Parliament, the taxes violated the guaranteed Rights of Englishmen.
 Parliament initially contended that the colonists had virtual representation, but the idea "found little support on either side of the Atlantic".
-The person who first suggested the idea of Parliamentary representation for the colonies appears to have been Oldmixon, an American annalist of the era of Queen Anne or George I. It was afterwards put forward with approbation by Adam Smith, and advocated for a time, but afterwards rejected and strongly opposed, by Benjamin Franklin."
+The person who first suggested the idea of Parliamentary representation for the colonies appears to have been John Oldmixon, an English annalist of the era of Queen Anne or George I. It was afterwards put forward with approbation by Adam Smith, and advocated for a time, but afterwards rejected and strongly opposed, by Benjamin Franklin."

 The 1768 Petition, Memorial, and Remonstrance, which was written by the Virginia House of Burgesses was likewise sent to Parliament, only to be ignored.